NicolasThierion/aspectjs/README.md

 Aspect Oriented programming litteraly changed our way to design software.
 It allows **strong cohesion* and clean **separation of concerns** for your code.

+#### Comparison with other libraries
-#### There are several of aspect libraries in javascript.
+There are several of aspect libraries in javascript.
 Why another one?
  - [aspectjs](https://www.npmjs.com/package/aspectjs):
    Do not use es decorators.
  - [aspect.js](https://www.npmjs.com/package/aspect-js) by mgechev: